milojezek/milojezek/README.md

 - 🌱 Currently studying the basics of IT and programming
   -  💻 Google IT Support program
-  -  👨‍💻 Engeto Java and Linux Academy
+  -  👨‍💻 JetBrains Academy: Kotlin
   -  🔄 Codecademy, Codewars

 <!---